plotly/plotly.github.io/_posts/excel/Multiple Axes, Subplots, and Insets/2015-11-09-excel-subplots.md

 ---
 layout: excel-tutorial-single_layout
-title: Make a Chart with a Subplot with Plotly and Excel
+title: Make a Chart with a Subplot with Chart Studio and Excel
-subtitle: Chart with a Subplot with Plotly
+subtitle: Chart with a Subplot with Chart Studio
 permalink: /excel/subplots/
 imageurl: https://images.plot.ly/excel/subplots-excel/thumbnail1-subplot.png
 state: active
 tags: excel
 meta_description: A tutorial on how to make a subplot online with Excel.
-Follow our step-by-step tutorial to make a subplot for free and online with Plotly.
+Follow our step-by-step tutorial to make a subplot for free and online with Chart Studio.
 popularity: featured
 section: Layouts
-actioncall: Make this Chart with a Subplot with Plotly
+actioncall: Make this Chart with a Subplot with Chart Studio
 actioncall-url: https://plot.ly/6875/~Dreamshot/?plot_type=Line%20plot
 download-url: https://raw.githubusercontent.com/plotly/datasets/master/subplots.csv.zip